bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

-The Setup Wizard is a simple user interface for operators to apply the initial configuration that is necessary to turn a demo engine into a productive |ivy-engine| instance.
+The Setup Wizard is a simple user interface for operators to apply the initial configuration that is necessary to turn a demo engine into a productive Axon Ivy Engine instance.
 This includes among other steps the installation of a license and the creation of a system database.

 .. note::